oelarnes/spells/README.md

 # Roadmap to 1.0

+- [ ] Support Traditional and Premier datasets (currently only Premier is supported)
 - [ ] Implement GNS and name-mapped column exprs
+- [ ] Support min and max aggregations over base views
+- [ ] Enhanced profiling
+- [ ] Testing of streaming mode
+- [ ] Optimized caching strategy
 - [ ] Organize and analyze daily downloads from 17Lands (not a scraper!)
 - [ ] Helper functions to generate second-order analysis by card name
-- [ ] Support min and max aggregations over base views
 - [ ] Helper functions for common plotting paradigms
 - [ ] Example notebooks
-- [ ] Enhanced profiling
-- [ ] Optimized caching strategy
-- [ ] Testing of streaming mode
 - [ ] Scientific workflows: regression, MLE, etc